iai-postech/OpenSource/grain_boundary_detection/README.md

 # Dependencies
 This project currently requires the following packages:

-* torch 1.12.0
+* torch 1.10.1+cu102
 * matplotlib 3.5.2
-* numpy 1.23.1
+* numpy 1.20.3
 * glob
-* Pillow 9.2.0
+* Pillow 9.1.1
-* opencv-python 4.6.0.66
+* opencv-python 4.1.2.30
-* skimage 0.19.3
+* skimage 0.19.2
+* albumentations 1.1.0

 # Networks
-We utilize fully convolutional networks as the backbone model, which extracts the feature vector from each pixel and then classifies it into one of several semantic classes.
-The networks have the following layers in order: four convolutional modules, a $1 \times 1$ convolutional layer, and a batch normalization layer.
-Each convolutional module consists of a $3 \times 3$ convolutional layer, rectified linear unit (ReLU) activation function, and a batch normalization layer.
+We utilize Cycle-consistent Generative Adversarial Networks (CycleGAN) for the backbone of our networks.
+If you would like to generate white clean images, please use white_normal in GrainboundaryDetection.ipynb.
+On the other hand, if you would like to generate black clean images, please use black_normal in GrainboundaryDetection.ipynb.

+# Scripts

+Please write with own your directory in Path.json file and uploade your optical microscopy image in data_files/trainA.
+There are two types of images: black and white virtual images.

 # Note
 Code for academic purpose only